Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Introduction

-To this end, we present an active learning approach for learning an unknown black-box function by balancing the exploration-exploitation trade-off.
-In particular, we develop a Bayesian hierarchical model to iteratively update the exploration-exploitation trade-off as data points are queried sequentially to rapidly minimize the generalization error.
+To this end, we present a Bayesian Hierarchical Model to automatically balancing Exploration-Exploitation (referred as BHEEM) trade-off in actively learning an unknown black box function.
+In particular, BHEEM iteratively updates the trade-off parameter as data points are queried to minimize the generalization error.
 By imposing a hierarchical structure, we account for the variability in $\eta$ arising from within each query iteration as well as across subsequent queries.
-We then present an Approximate Bayesian Computation (ABC) approach along with Metropolis within Gibbs algorithm to sample from the posterior distribution of $\eta$.
+We present an Approximate Bayesian Computation (ABC) approach along with Metropolis within Gibbs algorithm to sample from the posterior distribution of $\eta$.
 We subscribe to Gaussian Process Regression to obtain the best fit for the underlying black-box function.
-The proposed methodology is generalizable and not contingent on the choice of exploration and exploitation or the choice of the regression function.
-We evaluate the efficacy of the proposed active learning methodology on six simulated case studies and one real-world example in materials discovery.
+It is critical to note that the proposed methodology is generalizable and not contingent on the choice of exploration and exploitation or the choice of the regression function.
+We evaluate the efficacy of BHEEM on six simulated and benchmark datasets, and one real-world example in materials discovery.
+We also provide sensitivity analysis and numerical convergence results to establish the consistency of BHEEM.

-The rest of the paper is organized as follows, Section 2 presents a brief relevant literature review.
+The rest of the paper is organized as follows.
+Section 2 presents a brief relevant literature review.
 Section 3.1 unfolds the Bayesian hierarchical model for estimating the trade-off parameter to balance exploration and exploitation.
 Section 3.2 explains the Gaussian process regression methodology we employed active learning with.
 Exploration and exploitation approaches adopted in this work are presented in Section 3.3 followed by trade-off strategies commonly used in the literature summarized in Section 3.4.
-Experimental setup and results from simulation and real-world experiments are presented in Section 4.
-The paper is concluded in Section~5.
+Experimental setup, results from simulation and real-world experiments, and analysis over sensitivity and convergence are presented in Section 4.
+The paper is concluded in~Section~5.